 The most important technical facet of makeup for actors headshots is to ensure that skin is not shiny.
 Make up artists use a powder or foundation and possibly an airbrush to reduce.
 Shine is typically more of an issue for indoor studio sessions with strobe lighting than it is for outdoor and/or natural light sessions.
 While you want to look natural, you also want to look your best.
 Blemishes will detract from the impact of your headshot - it's important that the focus of the viewer is on your expression and not on any part of your skin or wardrobe.
 The amount of retouching required will vary greatly from shot to shot depending on their subjective preference, the lighting, their type of skin and amount of blemishes.

 For leading men and women, jewelry is usually best kept to minimal or none.
-Some women, particularly with short hair for instance may feel naked or boyish without earrings or some other jewelry - perhaps go with a small stud earring or a very thin chain.
-There are definitely exceptions for the "natural" look here - for instance, charcter actor types shooting for roles outside the mainstream will often suggest their "type" via their headshot styling with jewelry makeup and/or accesories.
+Some women, particularly with short hair for instance may feel they look naked or boyish without earrings or some other jewelry - perhaps go with a small stud earring or a very thin chain.
+There are common exceptions to the "natural" look - for instance, charcter actor types shooting for roles outside the mainstream will often suggest their "type" via their headshot styling with jewelry makeup and/or accesories.

 Backstage also offers a comprehensive volume of information on Actor headshots advice.